 Of course, it’s not uncommon for modern albums to have vast armies of producers.
 But The Black Album features here because it is one of the few to make each song a sonic showcase of ‘show me what you got‘ style while maintaining a single storytelling journey.

 There are many details to admire, from Kanye West's magnificent dancehall track Lucifer, made at the apex of his chipmunk era with a blown-out bass with which many speakers will struggle to grapple, to the towering organ sample in Just Blaze's Public Service Announcement.

 The Black Album is also notable for the production work that it inspired.
-Jay-Z broke with Roc-A-Fella's tradition of not releasing a cappella 12-inches, opening the floodgates to a wealth of remixes, the most famous example being Danger Mouse’s transcendent, career-making mashup with the Beatles own sonic masterpiece, The White Album.
+Roc-A-Fella records released an a cappella 12-inch of the album, opening the floodgates to a wealth of remixes, the most famous example being Danger Mouse’s transcendent, career-making mashup with the Beatles' own sonic masterpiece, The White Album.